jupyter/jupyter_client/docs/messaging.rst

         # 'ok' if the request succeeded or 'error', with error information as in all other replies.
         'status' : 'ok',

-        # The id of the subshell, unique within the kernel.
+        # The ID of the subshell, unique within the kernel.
         'subshell_id': str,
     }